sjanhunen/dokimazo/papers/the-new-person.rst

 Could it be that Eph 1-3 has the theme of the creation of the new person in Christ that is the culmination of God's purpose.
 Eph 4-6 is specifically outlining our calling as the husband within that new person.

+A full understanding of the 'new person' will require an understanding of the Husband, the Bride, and the word anthropos.
+How this is typified in Adam & Eve is significant.

 Is anthropology just the study of men?